Support with R&D tax incentives

 What if we have paid someone else to perform R&D activities for us?

 An SME can generally claim for 65% of the payments made to unconnected parties.
-Subcontracted work may be further subcontracted to any third party.
 Special rules apply to scenarios where the parties are connected.

 Subcontracted R&D expenditure is generally not allowable for large companies under the RDEC scheme.

-Subcontracting of R&D can be a complex area and can be depended on the activities and specific contract details.
-It is worth speaking to one of our R&D Incentives Advisory team members regarding eligibility of third-party costs.
+Determining whether costs relate to subcontracting of R&D or the provision of workers can be a complex area and can be depended on the working relationship with 3rd parties and contractual terms.
+It is worth speaking to one of our R&D Incentives Advisory team members regarding eligibility of third-party costs for RDEC claims.

 Can overseas costs or activities be included?

-There is no specific geographical restriction on R&D tax credits; the location of the activities does not affect eligibility.
+There is no specific geographical restriction on R&D tax credits; the location of the activities does not affect eligibility as of the present date.
+However, the government is considering restrictions to overseas costs for companies whose accounting periods begin on or after 1 April 2024.